nnsW3/cubist/cubist-node-sdk/README.md

 the same chain.
 This means you can have a contract directly call a method on another contract, as if they were on the same chain.
-You don't need to commit to the chain you're going to deploy a contract to in advance nor clutter your code with low-level, error-prone message passing code.
+You don't need to commit to the chain you're going to deploy a contract to in advance nor clutter your code with low-level, error-prone message-passing code.
 Instead, with Cubist, you specify your deployment plan in a [config file][CubistConfig] by mapping contract source files to target chains.